jadddon/jadddon/README.md

-- 👋 Hi, I’m @jadddon.
-I'm a graduate engineering student at Columbia, and I work at the New York Times.
+- 👋 I'm a graduate engineering student at Columbia, and I work at the New York Times.
 - 📫 telegram @jadddon